otomato-gh/kubescape-action/README.md

     # [⚙️ Optional]
     # K8s cluster (kube-context) to run scan on (default is empty, so not set, and thus we're going to scan YAML files only).
 ```
 Scanning process itself is to be performed inside a docker container.
 For "json", "junit" and "pdf" this action provides report saving implemented as an uploaded artifact.
-This mean the report may be downloaded for consiquent analysis.
+This is mean, the report may be downloaded for consequent analysis.